ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

     ![](./images/download-properties.png)

    * Enter the name of the application (e.g. starter-app), select the topic created previously, and download the generated properties.

+    !!!
+Warning
+        When running on a multi-tenant Event Streams cluster you need to modify the name of the starter app, to avoid conflicting with other application name in the consumer group.

 1. Unzip somewhere and open a Terminal window on your laptop, go to the folder you have unzipped the file and start the app: